 Dr. Anita Abbott, APSI Forum, New Zealand

-Dr. Anita Abbott is the Director of Global Partnership and Development Ltd, the chief of APSI Forum committee, and adjunct professor at Charisma University.
+Dr. Anita Abbott is the chair of APSI Forum committee, and adjunct professor at Charisma University.
 She was a research fellow at NATO Defence College.
 She regularly contributes to publications and is invited nationally and internationally for research projects and speaking engagements.
 Her research areas include strategic partnership and negotiation, political alliance, alliance behaviour, strategic diplomatic deterrence, and geopolitics and alliance identity.
 She has published more than 40 articles.
 Her first book develops education sovereignty model in international negotiation.
 In her second book, published by Palgrave MacMillan, she uses Indonesia and several countries as examples of how negotiation works for maintaining sovereignty in education.